The Hunt for Robot Unicorns

 3. Which robotics companies were acquired by SoftBank?

 4. What are the world’s robot unicorns?
-(Private companies valued over $1 billion.)
+(Private companies valued over US $1 billion.)

 Easy?
 Let’s see!